 Any Rover can nominate another Rover for the Geoff Schnaars Award.
 No award is made if there are no nominations, or if the nominees are deemed not to be of an appropriate standard.
 The Geoff Schnaars Award is named after a popular ex-Bloo Rover and Project Commissioner for the Sub-Aqua Scout Group, who died in a car accident.

-Geoff was a Cub, Scout and Venturer at Fulham Group and later became the first Crew Leader of Bloo Rovers.
+Geoff was a Cub, Scout and Venturer at Fulham Group and later became the first Unit Leader of Bloo Rovers.
 Whilst a Rover he was also a Cub Leader at Fulham and, later, a District Scout Leader.
 Geoff was also an exchange leader with the Boy Scouts of America.

 Before his job as Works Manager of Adelaide Fibrous Plaster Works, Geoff was a Lieutenant in the Tank Regiment of the Australian Army.

 Nominations are forwarded to the Branch Commissioner for Rovers (usually prior to the AGM).
-Where more than one Rover has been nominated, the Branch Commissioner shall consult with Bloo Rover Crew about the nominations.
+Where more than one Rover has been nominated, the Branch Commissioner shall consult with Bloo Rover Unit about the nominations.

 The Geoff Schnaars Award is a Trophy, and is usually presented at the Annual General Meeting of the South Australian Branch Rover Council or at the Academy Awards.